Der Stern von Afrika: Production

 Reinecker based his script of Der Stern von Afrika upon a "factual report" by journalist Udo Wolter in the magazine Revue.

 Several actors, who would later become well known stars of German cinema and television such as Hansjörg Felmy and Horst Frank, made their screen debut with Der Stern von Afrika.
-The Cuban Roberto Zerquera, who was cast by Weidenmann on the spot when they accidentally met on an aircraft, would later make a career in Germany as a singer under the stage name Roberto Blanco.
+The Cuban Roberto Zerquera, who was cast by Weidenmann on the spot when they accidentally met on an aircraft, would later make a decades-long career in Germany as a singer under the stage name Roberto Blanco.

 The movie was edited by Carl Otto Bartning, who had worked on the Nazi aviation propaganda movies Feuertaufe and Kampfgeschwader Lützow with director Hans Bertram.
 In 1941, Bartning had also collaborated with effects cameraman Karl Ludwig Ruppel to make the semidocumentary Front am Himmel (Front in the Sky).
 Ruppel worked on Der Stern von Afrika.
 Here he used British traveling matte techniques to incorporate model airplanes.
 Mechanical effects and explosives were designed by Erwin Lange, who had also worked on Pour le Mérite (1938), Stukas (1941), Quax the Crash Pilot (1941) and Kolberg (1943-44) and would continue to be involved in war movies like Paths of Glory (1957), Stalingrad: Dogs, Do You Want to Live Forever?
 (1958), Die Brücke (1959) as well as The Vikings (1957) and Cleopatra (1960-1962).
 Eduard Neumann, the former Geschwaderkommodore (wing commander) of Jagdgeschwader 27 (27th fighter wing) and Marseille's commanding officer, served as a technical advisor on the film.

-Der Stern von Afrika was produced by the Neue Münchner Lichtspielkunst GmbH - Neue Emelka.
-For financing the Neue Emelka applied to the Berliner Revisions- und Treuhand Aktiengesellschaft through which the Federal Republic of Germany granted loans for movie projects.
-To the Treuhand the Neue Emelka advertised its project as a kind of counter movie to Des Teufels General.
-Their film, they claimed, would be indispensable to foster military preparedness.
+Der Stern von Afrika was produced by Neue Münchner Lichtspielkunst GmbH - Neue Emelka.
+To finance the picture, Neue Emelka applied to Berliner Revisions- und Treuhand Aktiengesellschaft through which the Federal Republic of Germany granted loans for movie projects.
+In their submission to Treuhand, Neue Emelka touted their project as a kind of counterweight to Des Teufels General.
+Their film, they claimed, would be indispensable to foster military preparedness in West Germany's war-weary population.

-The application was turned down, however, because the German Ministry of the Interior and the Ministry of Defence admonished the script.
+The application was turned down, however, because the German Ministry of the Interior and the Ministry of Defence found fault with the script.
 The producers managed to raise the production cost of DM 1,3 million by themselves, not at least because they received support from Francoist Spain.
 The Spanish Air Force provided aircraft, pilots, personnel and any military material needed.